-- an exclusive business cooperation agreement under which Vipshop Information agrees to engage Vipshop China as its exclusive provider of technical, consulting and other services in relation to its business operations.
+- an amended and restated exclusive business cooperation agreement under which Vipshop Information agrees to engage Vipshop China as its exclusive provider of technical, consulting and other services in relation to its business operations.
 The term of this agreement is ten years from the execution date of October 8, 2011, which may be extended for a period to be determined by Vipshop China.
-Vipshop China may terminate this agreement at any time by giving 30 days' prior written notice.
-Vipshop Information has no right to terminate this agreement unless Vipshop China commits gross negligence or fraud; - an exclusive purchase framework agreement under which Vipshop Information agrees to purchase products or services exclusively from Vipshop Chir or its subsidiaries.
-Vipshop Information and its subsidiaries must not purchase from any third party products or services that Vipshop China is capable of providing.
+Vipshop China may terminate this agreement at any time by giving 30 days prior written notice.
+Vipshop Information has no right to terminate this agreement unless Vipshop China commits gross negligence or fraud; - an exclusive purchase framework agreement under which Vipshop Information agrees to purchase products or services exclusively from Vipshop China or its subsidiaries.
+Vipshop Information and its subsidiaries must not purchase from any third-party products or services which Vipshop China is able to provide.
 The term of this agreement is five years from September 1, 2011.
-If neither party objects in writing and both parties remain cooperating a the expiration of the agreement, the parties will continue to be bound by this agreement until a new agreement is entered into.
-Vipshop China may terminate this agreement at any time by giving 15 days' prior written notice.
-Vipshop Information has no right to terminate this agreement unless Vipshop China commits gross negligence or fraud; - an equity interest pledge agreement under which the shareholders of Vipshop Information have pledged all of their equity interests in Vipshop Information to Vipshop China to guarantee Vipshop Information's performance of its obligations under the exclusive business cooperation agreement.
-The agreement will remain in effect until all of the obligations of Vipshop Information under the exclusive business cooperation agreement have been duly performed or terminated; - an exclusive option agreement under which the shareholders of Vipshop Information have granted Vipshop China an exclusive option to purchase, or designate one or more person(s) to purchase, all or part of their respective equity interests in Vipshop Information at a purchase price of RMB10, subject to any adjustments as may be required by the applicable PRC laws and regulations of the time.
-The term of this agreement is ten years from the date of execution, which may be extended for a period to be determined by Vipshop China; and

-• powers of attorney under which all of the shareholders of Vipshop Information have each irrevocably appointed Vipshop China as their attorney-in-factor to act on their behalf to exercise all of their rights as shareholders of Vipshop Information and to effect transfers of all or part of their equity interests in Vipshop Information pursuant to the equity interest pledge agreement and the exclusive option agreement.
-Vipshop China has the right to appoint any individual or entity to exercise the power of attorney on its behalf.
+Vipshop China may terminate this agreement at any time by giving 15 days prior written notice.
+Vipshop Information has no right to terminate this agreement unless Vipshop China commits gross negligence or fraud; - an amended and restated equity interest pledge agreement under which the shareholders of Vipshop Information have pledged all of their equity interests in Vipshop Information to Vipshop China to guarantee Vipshop Information's performance of its obligations under the exclusive business cooperation agreement.
+The agreement will remain in effect until all of the obligations of Vipshop Information under the exclusive business cooperation agreement have been duly performed or terminated; - an amended and restated exclusive option agreement under which the shareholders of Vipshop Information have granted Vipshop China an exclusive option to purchase all or part of their respective equity interests in Vipshop Information at a purchase price of RMB10, subject to any adjustments as may be required by the applicable PRC laws and regulations of the time.
+The term of this agreement is ten years from the execution date of October 8, 2011, which may be extended for a period to be determined by Vipshop China; and - powers of attorney under which all of the shareholders of Vipshop Information have each irrevocably appointed Vipshop China as their attorney-in-fact to act on their behalf to exercise all of their rights as shareholders of Vipshop Information and to transfer all or part of their equity interests in Vipshop Information pursuant to the equity interest pledge agreement and the exclusive option agreement.
 Each power of attorney will remain in effect until the shareholder ceases to hold any equity interest in Vipshop Information.